RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/replica-of-k8s.md

 ---
-Title: Creating replica databases on Kubernetes
+Title: Creating Replica Databases on Kubernetes
 description: How to create and automate database replicas using the database controller
 weight: 42
 alwaysopen: false